McKay's bunting: Ecology

 This bunting nests on shingle beaches in hollow drift logs and rock crevices.
 Winters on coastal marshes, shingle beaches, and agricultural fields.
 Feeding habits are thought to be similar to snow bunting, which in winter consumes seeds from weeds and grasses, and in summer has a mixed diet of seeds, buds, and insects.

 Status

-The population of this species is estimated at less than 6,000 individuals.
+The population of this species is estimated at 19,481 individuals.
 Although under no immediate threat, it is susceptible to devastation by any introduced rats, weasels or foxes.

 The name of this bird honors the American naturalist Charles McKay.